 For more information about any of the Environmental Guild’s projects, please contact Kathy Cramer.

 Recycle batteries, small electronics, eyeglasses, ink cartridges, wine corks, pens and glue sticks, CD cases and more – check out our labelled drawers in the church lobby!

 Tend the native flowering gardens on St. David’s campus.
 The Garden Guild meets the third Saturday of each month, 8:30-10:30.
 For more information contact John Touchet.

-Maintain new beehives at Johnson’s Backyard Garden near Bastrop – to learn about upcoming, periodic workdays (with carpooling), contact Bob Davis.
+Maintain new beehives at an orchard in Kyle.
+To learn about upcoming, periodic workdays contact Bob Davis.